Candidate Recruitment and Selection Process.

 This information explains the recruitment and selection process so that applicants can gain an understanding of the procedure and know what to expect in order to help maximise their chances of a successful application.

 The recruitment and selection process is as follows:

-2) Complete application form in full by the closing date specified, explaining any gaps or anomalies e.g. gaps in employment.
-If you do not complete your application form in full, your application may be rejected.
+1) Complete application on the My New Term website, in full by the closing date specified, explaining any gaps or anomalies e.g. gaps in employment.

 A Children’s Barred List or Teaching Agency check may be performed, at the school’s discretion, at any time during the recruitment and selection process (where applicable).

 ‘The School is committed to safeguarding and promoting the welfare of children and expects all staff to share this commitment.
 Applicants must be willing to undergo child protection screening appropriate to the post, including checks with past employers and the DBS.